John Duval Gluck: The Santa Claus Association

-The Santa Claus Association, which was founded in December 1913, arose as a result of a policy change by the United States Postal Service.
-Prior to 1911, the Post Office destroyed letters sent addressed to Santa Claus.

-In 1911, the local postmasters began giving the letters to charity groups in their area instead.
-In New York City, there were no charity groups willing to participate in this program.
-Gluck contacted Edward M. Morgan, then Postmaster of New York City, with a proposal to set up a not-for-profit organization (the Santa Claus Association), which would receive, verify, and respond to Christmas letters sent by needy children in New York.
-Gluck, who was born on Christmas Day, was seen as a natural choice for the role.
+In 1911, the United States Postal Service made a policy change to no longer destroy letters addressed to Santa Claus, but instead give them to local charity groups.
+There were no charity groups willing to participate in this program in New York City, which led to the Santa Claus Association being founded in December 1913.
+Gluck proposed the Santa Claus Association to Edward M. Morgan, then Postmaster of New York City, laying out plans for a not-for-profit organization to receive, verify, and respond to Christmas letters sent by needy children in New York.
+Gluck, who was born on Christmas Day, was seen as a natural choice to run the program.

-The Santa Claus Association essentially served as a middleman between donors and children.
-Volunteers would spend their time reading and organizing letters while donors (often wealthy businesspersons or other members of the social elite) would fund the gift-giving operations.
-Gluck himself served as President of the association, and he named John J. Kiely as the honorary vice-president.
+The Santa Claus Association served as a middleman between donors and children.
+Volunteers devoted their time reading and organizing letters while donors, often wealthy businesspersons or other members of the social elite, funded the gift-giving operations.
+Gluck himself served as president of the association, and he named John J. Kiely as the honorary vice-president.

 The organization quickly grew large, receiving thousands of dollars in donations to pay for supplies, postage, and gifts for needy children.
 It also collaborated extensively with major politicians like New York Governor Al Smith and United States President Warren Harding as well as celebrities like Mary Pickford and Douglas Fairbanks.

 As funds poured in, Gluck's ambitions grew.
 In 1915, three years after the Association started operating, Gluck announced a plan to build a massive structure called the Santa Claus Building on a 100-foot-wide plot in the middle of New York City.
 Though Gluck aggressively fundraised to raise the $300,000 needed to build the project, and even commissioned famous architects George and Edward Blum to design the building, no work was ever done.